 While both years featured unusually high temperatures, 2017 was the hottest year on record.
 It was also the second driest year in the region.
 After tracking adult bee population numbers as well as the amounts of brood, pollen, honey stores and more, the researchers noted many of these variables took significant hits between 2016 and 2017.
 Honey quality was also negatively affected.

 Because overall hive weight offers clues about the health and activities of the bees inside, weight measurement was integral to the study.
 To gather data with minimal disruption to the bees, the researchers relied on “precision beekeeping”—a non-invasive, tech-based data collection method.
-For both periods studied, all hives were placed on scales with weight measurements automatically recorded and uploaded to a remote database every 15 minutes.
+For both periods studied, all hives were placed on scales.
+Researchers automatically recorded weight measurements and uploaded them to a remote database every 15 minutes.

 The researchers also visually inspected each hive at the beginning, middle and end of 2016 and 2017 flowering periods.
 During inspections, they checked queen health and measured surface amounts of bee brood, pollen and honey stores.
 They also estimated the total number of adult bees in each colony first by weighing bee-covered comb and then subtracting the weight of the same comb sans bees.